KareemEmadElfrargi/SpringBoot-Web-Demo-002/README.md

 - Submit a form with `aid` and `aname` (Alien ID and name).
 - Automatically bind form data to a Java object (`Alien` class).
 - Display the submitted data on a result page using JSP and Model Attributes.
-- Demonstrates basic addition using form parameters (`numberOne`, `numberTwo`) and displays the result.

 ## 🛠️ Technologies Used